-“Laissez les bon temps rouler” One city which swing like it undoubtedly is New Orleans.
-While the good times always roll here, the city live up to fullest in the season of its epic carnival – Mardi Gras.
-French for ‘Fat Tuesday’, New Orleans once capital of France Territory had the biggest ever celebration this year on the occasion of city’s tricentennial birthday.
-Beads, Krewes, King Cakes and of course Jazz is all over in The Big Easy’s best season.
+“Laissez les bon temps rouler” One city which swings like it undoubtedly is New Orleans.
+While the good times always roll here, the city lives up to the fullest in the season of its epic carnival – Mardi Gras.
+French for ‘Fat Tuesday’, New Orleans once the capital of France Territory had the biggest ever celebration this year on the occasion of the city’s tricentennial birthday.
+Beads, Krewes, King Cakes, and of course Jazz are all over in The Big Easy’s best season.

-New Orleans, Louisiana(NOLa) is known for round-the-clock night life and push its limits during Mardi Gras.
+New Orleans, Louisiana(NOLA) is known for round-the-clock nightlife and push its limits during Mardi Gras.
 Every year around one million people visit New Orleans making it the biggest hosting city for this carnival.
-City celebrates with hundreds of parades from January 6th (the twelfth day after Christmas) until Fat Tuesday, when the people eat to the fullest before Lent, a religious observance in the Christian calendar begins.
+The city celebrates with hundreds of parades from January 6th (the twelfth day after Christmas) until Fat Tuesday, when the people eat to the fullest before Lent, religious observance in the Christian calendar begins.

 Here is everything Mardi Gras present us.
 Get ready to experience the craziest carnival in the world.

-The first ever parade for Mardi Gras started in 18th century.
-Since then, parades have become the essential part of celebrations.
-They are true form of merry-making and festivity blended with gifts and music.
+The first-ever parade for Mardi Gras started in the 18th century.
+Since then, parades have become an essential part of celebrations.
+They are true to the form of merry-making and festivity blended with gifts and music.
 Watching these parades is such a treat.
-They are decorated in Mardi Gras colors – green, gold and purple symbolizing Faith, Power and Justice.
-There is a at least one parade a day through out the Mardi Gras season.
+They are decorated in Mardi Gras colors – green, gold, and purple symbolizing Faith, Power, and Justice.
+There is at least one parade a day throughout the Mardi Gras season.
 The famous ones parade in Metairie and Uptown areas.

-Krewes (Crews) from various societies, organizations, companies and school parade thru streets of New Orleans.
+Krewes (Crews) from various societies, organizations, companies, and schools parade thru the streets of New Orleans.
 The most famous ones are Krewe of Zulu and Krewe of Rex.
-The groups used to be secret societies and so they cover with masks to hide the identity.
+The groups used to be secret societies and so they cover with masks to hide their identity.
 That tradition still continues but mostly for the fun.
-While each parade has speciality of its own, the famous ones are long and fun to watch.
+While each parade has a specialty of its own, the famous ones are long and fun to watch.
 Some famous parades are on the weekend before Mardi Gras, others on the big day.

 Watch out for the schedule of the spectacular Krewe parades and get to the location at least an hour early.

 “Throw me somethin’, Mister!”
 It is very common to see people holding these cards.
-Krewes throw lot of goodies to cheer up the crowd.
-Throws usually are beads like in English Renaissance era.
-Other throws include doubloons(coins), masks, balls, lightning gifts, coconuts, cups and T-shirts.
-People crave for the Krewe’s most famous throws.
+Krewes throw a lot of goodies to cheer up the crowd.
+Throws usually are beads like in the English Renaissance era.
+Other throws include doubloons(coins), masks, balls, lightning gifts, coconuts, cups, and T-shirts.
+People crave Krewe’s most famous throws.

 Yes, they do.
 Of course, it is NOT a Mardi Gras tradition and locals hate it.
 Usually shows up in Bourbon Street, after parades where people catch up drinks.
 Krewe of Zulu threw coconuts as gifts at some time but later stopped as it might hurt people.
 And… guess people never wanted to forget that tradition.

-New Orleans Food is so yummy that a trip can be dedicated just to experience its varieties and still cant be done as your tummy wont help.
+New Orleans Food is so yummy that a trip can be dedicated just to experience its varieties and still can’t be done as your tummy won’t help.
 Crawfish, Gumbo, Jambalaya, Cajun.. mouthwatering just thinking about them.
-One of our best experience is at Napoleon House, a historic restaurant serving classic Creole favorites from almost two centuries.
-While every item on the menu is a must try, their Jambalaya is so tasty we couldn’t resist to order the second one.
+One of our best experiences is at Napoleon House, a historic restaurant serving classic Creole favorites from almost two centuries.
+While every item on the menu is a must-try, their Jambalaya is so tasty we couldn’t resist ordering the second one.
 Also try Sazerac, local’s favorite drink, if you are into them.

-Beignets are another must try in the area.
+Beignets are another must-try in the area.
 Any store around will do just fine.
-In Bourbon Street, when its time for late night food after several Daiquiris or Hand Grenade, Po’boy on the street corner is the right choice.
+In Bourbon Street, when it’s time for late-night food after several Daiquiris or Hand Grenade, Po’boy on the street corner is the right choice.
 Have fun drinking and eating right on street.
-Yes, its completely legal to have drinks on street here.
-For more traditional dinner choice, another local’s favorite just around downtown is – Bacchanal Fine Wine and Spirits in Bywater.
-A vintage wine store with variety food serving style and live Jazz music in its own courtyard will live as the best memory forever.
+Yes, it’s completely legal to have drinks on street here.
+For more traditional dinner choices, another local’s favorite just around downtown is – Bacchanal Fine Wine and Spirits in Bywater.
+A vintage wine store with a variety of food serving styles and live Jazz music in its own courtyard will live as the best memory forever.